 - Install the Facebook YouTube app on your Facebook Page – and drag the tab to show as one of your four cover-header tabs, under your Cover photo and to the right of your “About” section.

 - Embed your YouTube video on your blog.
-This not only gives you a reason to interact with more viewers via your blog itself, but it will also prove a handy failsafe back-up, should YouTube ever take down your account!
+This not only gives you a reason to interact with more viewers via your blog itself, it will prove a handy failsafe back-up, should YouTube ever take down your account!

 That’s more than enough to get you started – more ways to interact than you might have imagined, at first.

 Use YouTube as the powerful tool it is to interact with people and grow your following.